Loretta98/Dynamic_Ref_Tube/README.md

 # Dynamic_Ref_Tube

-# A dynamic reactor model is developed in CasaDi
+A dynamic reactor model is developed in CasaDi for a biogas reforming unit